nyuvis/patient-viz/readme.md

 # patient-viz

-Tool for visualizing timed events of possibly many different types.
+*patient-viz* is a tool allowing to view and explore insurance claim or other time sequence event data.
+The web-based tool is mostly written in [d3](http://d3js.org/) and using [python](https://www.python.org/) on the back-end.
-Example data from medical insurance claim data is provided via download.
+Example data from medical insurance claim data can be downloaded automatically.
 We also have a [live demo](http://nyuvis.github.io/patient-viz/index.html)!
+The project is a joint product of Josua Krause, Narges Sharif Razavian, Enrico Bertini, and David Sontag.

 ![The tool in action!](overview.png)